How Content Marketing Can Help You Achieve Your Growth Goals

 LinkedIn is one of the best places to make sales in the B2B space right now.
 If you’re not doing outreach on the platform, you should reconsider your approach.
 LinkedIn is also a great place to post content marketing.
 Not only are you getting more value out of your blog posts by syndicating them on LinkedIn, but you are humanizing your company as well.

-Because you’ll be posting this content marketing to your personal LinkedIn page, your company will have a literal face that will make building relationships with potential customers much easier.
+Because you’ll also be posting this content marketing to your personal LinkedIn page, your company will have a literal face that will make building relationships with potential customers much easier.
 Just imagine this: Using LinkedIn, you reach out to a promising lead using a short and sweet InMail that contains a link to useful content marketing you’ve produced.
 You say something like:

 Hey Janet!
 Since you’re in charge of new customer acquisition at XYZ Company, I thought you would appreciate my new post on how to 10x your customer acquisition through content marketing.
 You can read it here on my LinkedIn profile: If you have any questions about the article just let me know!